ryanfp/DnD-Compendium/Untitled.md

 ### Hunter's Lore

-When you mark a creature with your Hunter's Quarry feature, you instantly learn the following information about it:
+When you mark a creature with your Hunter's Quarry feature, you learn the following information about it:

-- Its creature type(s)
 - Its current hit points
 - Its Armor Class
 - Any damage resistances, immunities, or vulnerabilities it has